An Introduction to Wagner's Parsifal

 his raw material; even better, to read Wolfram and try to identify anything in it that is referenced directly in Wagner's opera.
 Unfortunately Beckett's narrow view

-of the sources led her to the mistaken conclusion that the "pagan" (non-monotheistic) elements of Wagner's ideality were either residues from the distillation of
+of the sources led her to the mistaken conclusion that the "pagan" (non-monotheistic) elements of Wagner's drama were either residues from the distillation of

 Wolfram's poem or taken from other Grail romances.
 But this is certainly not the case: consider (as Beckett does not) the early medieval poem Barlaam and Josaphat, which this author would argue was the inspiration for more of Wagner's text than was Wolfram's Parzival.
 The former